 Enter the number corresponding to the jukebox type you are installing.
 The default selection is 1.
+Selection 6 exits immediately.

 An AlphaStor Library is any jukebox that is controlled by EMC AlphaStor.
 It is configured in NetWorker as a logical jukebox, with the actual jukebox operations carried out by AlphaStor.